The Glorious Oddity of Niagara Falls

 Niagara Falls Tours

 Today, there are various tour operators offering a Niagara Falls boat ride on both the American and Canadian sides of the Falls.
+You can find more information here about tours.

 If boating isn’t of interest, there are numerous other excursions where one can feel the rumble of the water, including the Cave of the Winds.
 These are a series of observation decks on the US side, which start with a 175 foot descent in a lift down into Niagara Gorge.
 From there, brave visitors can wander to the “hurricane deck” where they will experience a veritable rain storm coming off the falls and up to 68 mph winds.